 Edmonton International airport north of Banff is the provinces capital city and a popular choice when travelling interstate however you will be 4 hours from Banff.

 The other option is to fly into Calgary international airport, leaving you 1 hour and 20 minutes from Banff.

-From either of these cities we personally recommend doing your own road trip into downtown banff because it will give you the most freedom to see the best attractions in Banff national park, like the hot springs or banff gondola.
+From either of these cities we personally recommend doing your own road trip into Banff because it will give you the most freedom to see the best attractions in Banff national park, like the hot springs or Banff gondola.

 Best mid-range Hotel